Renater/Jitsi-SAML2JWT/README.md

 ### Stand Alone JWT generator

-You only need to file sections JWT Token Generator and Web server.
+You only need to fill sections JWT Token Generator and Web server.

 ```
 #JWT Token Generator